Katie Drabot

-Katie Drabot (born September 2, 1997) is an American swimmer specializing in freestyle.
-She placed second behind Siobhán Haughey in the 200 m freestyle at the 2017 University Games in Taipei, and won a bronze medal at the 2019 World Aquatic Championships in Gwangju, South Korea in the 200-meter butterfly.
+Katie Drabot (born September 2, 1997) is an American swimmer specializing in freestyle and butterfly.
+She placed second behind Siobhán Haughey in the 200 m freestyle at the 2017 University Games in Taipei, and won a bronze medal at both the 2018 Pan Pacific Championships in Tokyo, Japan and the 2019 World Aquatic Championships in Gwangju, South Korea in the 200-meter butterfly.

 Cedarburg High swimming

-As an exceptionally accomplished High School swimmer, Katie was a record holder for Cedarburg High in the 200 IM, 200 free, 50 free, 100 free, 100 fly, 500 free, 100 breast, 4x50 medley relay, 4x50 free relay, and 4x100 free relay.
+Katie holds the Cedarburg High School and state records in the 200 IM, 200 free, 50 free, 100 free, 100 fly, 500 free, 100 breast, 4x50 medley relay, 4x50 free relay, and 4x100 free relay.

 High School state championships 2013-15

 At the November, 2013 Wisconsin State Championships at the University of Wisconsin, as only a Freshman at Cedarburg High School, part of the Wisconsin Interscholastic Athletic Association, Katie won the 200 Individual Medley with a time of 2:00.23, helping the team place second statewide.

 Swimming for Cedarsburg at the November 2013 State Championships again at U of Wisconsin, Madison, Katie won the 200 free, a future signature event, with a 1:46.08, and showing stroke versatility won the 200 Individual Medley as well with a 1:59.89.